Valsartan and HydrochlorothiazidePronunciation

 What are the ingredients in Valsartan and Hydrochlorothiazide tablets?

-Active ingredients: Valsartan and Hydrochlorothiazide
+Active ingredients: Valsartan, USP and Hydrochlorothiazide, USP

 What is high blood pressure (hypertension)?